visiongroupnyc/universal-pattern/README.md

 Create the app.js file, and put this code inside.
 Important: this project use 'config' npm package.
 Install this first.
 Then, create 'config' folder and default.json file into it.

+!Important: remember set both params for connection.mongodb, the uri and the database name.

 default.json example:
 ```javascript
 {